-Oh it’s beginning to look a lot like Christmas around my house!
-I thought since we are all busy decking the halls right now, I’d share something awesome I just learned at the Certified Celebrator Live event with the ladies at Miss Cayce’s Christmas.
+Oh, it’s beginning to look a lot like Christmas around my house!
+I thought since we are all busy decking the halls right now, I’d share this awesome formula to decorate your Christmas Tree like a Pro I just learned at the Certified Celebrator Live event with the ladies at Miss Cayce’s Christmas.

 I tried it out on my own tree this year and the method worked great.
 So, here it is: